couchbase-examples/ios-swift-cblite-userprofile-sync/README.md

-# Quickstart in Couchbase Lite Query with Swift and UIKit
+# Quickstart in Couchbase Lite Sync with Swift and UIKit
 #### Build an iOS App in Swift with Couchbase Lite

-> This repo is designed to show you an app that allows users to log in and make changes to their user profile information.
-User profile information is persisted as a Document in the local Couchbase Lite Database.
-When the user logs out and logs back in again, the profile information is loaded from the Database.
-This app also demostrates how you can bundle, load, and use a `prebuilt` instance of Couchbase Lite and introduces you to the basics of the `QueryBuilder` interface.
+> Couchbase Sync Gateway is a key component of the Couchbase Mobile stack.
+It is an Internet-facing synchronization mechanism that securely syncs data across devices as well as between devices and the cloud.
+Couchbase Mobile 3.0 introduces centralized persistent module configuration of synchronization, which simplifies the administration of Sync Gateway clusters — see <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/3.0/configuration-overview.html">Sync Gateway Configuration</a>.

+The core functions of the Sync Gateway include

+- Data Synchronization across devices and the cloud
+- Authorization & Access Control
+- Data Validation

+This tutorial will demostrate how to
+- Setup the Couchbase Sync Gateway (with Docker) to sync content between multiple Couchbase Lite enabled clients.
+We will will cover the basics of the Sync Gateway Configuration.
+- Configure your Sync Gateway to enforce data routing, access control and authorization.
+We will cover the basics of Sync Function API
+- Configure your Couchbase Lite clients for replication with the Sync Gateway
+- Use "Live Queries" or Query events within your Couchbase Lite clients to be asyncronously notified of changes

-Full documentation can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-ios-uikit-query).
+Full documentation can be found on the <a target="_blank" rel="noopener noreferrer" href="https://developer.couchbase.com/tutorial-quickstart-ios-uikit-sync">Couchbase Developer Portal</a>.

 ## Prerequisites